christian-carnate/personal-blog/_posts/2023-12-30-Passing-the-CompTIA-Trifecta-Exams.md

 ## Conclusion

 The A+, Network+, and Security+ are usually the first IT certification exams an aspiring IT or cybersecurity professional takes in their career.
-If you are still reading this, I hope that this article assists you in your certification endeavors, I wish you the best on your certification exams.
+I hope that this article assists you in your certification endeavors, and I wish you the best on your certification exams.
 I will continually update this article as the exams continue to evolve.
-If you have any questions, feel free to contact me through Discord or connect with me via LinkedIn to message me.
+If you have any questions, feel free to email me or connect with me via LinkedIn to message me.
 I will happily answer questions that are compliant with the CompTIA Candidate Agreement.

 ## Changelog